boygao1992/StateBackPrototype/README.md

 ## Separation of Internal Representation and External Representation

+> multi-layered processing?
+> Internal (singleton) + Externals
+> Each may have multiple layers, and dynamic & static information
+> dynamics (represented by state vector, e.g. payloads in React)
+> statics (commonly encoded in view/render function, e.g. React, but not necessary)

 This framework is ought to be general for both Frontend and Backend application.

 1. Model